GSA/datagov-website/www.data.gov/apps.md

 Uses the best available science and data, federal agencies jointly developed a tool to help state and local officials, understand possible future flood risks from sea level rise.
 Application:
 Provides guidance for post-Sandy rebuilding.
 Supported scenario planning to help planners adapt to uncertainties.
 Showed risk associated with projected scenarios of sea level rise.

+## Sea Level Rise Viewer

-* [Sea Level Rise Viewer](#tools-t7 "Sea Level Rise Viewer"): A slider bar shows how various levels of sea level rise will impact coastal communities.
+A slider bar shows how various levels of sea level rise will impact coastal communities.

 Sponsor:
 NOAA